talrme/pink-pony-club-medley/README.md

 - **Locked songs**: Use long-press to keep multiple songs open even in auto-close mode
 - **Sticky chords**: The chord transposer stays at the top when you scroll, so you can always see the chords
 - **Settings in URL**: All your settings are automatically saved in the URL, so bookmarks preserve your preferences
+- **Add to Home Screen**: Save as "Medlies" app on iOS/Android with custom 🎸 icon for quick access

+## Mobile App Installation

+### iOS (iPhone/iPad)
+1. Open the site in Safari
+2. Tap the Share button (square with arrow)
+3. Tap "Add to Home Screen"
+4. You'll see "Medlies" with the 🎸 guitar icon
+5. Tap "Add" - the app will open in Safari with full browser features

+### Android
+1. Open the site in Chrome
+2. Tap the menu (⋮)
+3. Tap "Add to Home screen"
+4. Customize name if desired (default: "Medlies")
+5. The app will appear on your home screen with the 🎸 icon

+**Note**: The app opens in browser mode (not standalone) to ensure the sticky chord header and gradient fade work correctly.
+In standalone mode, the viewport behavior causes scroll issues with sticky positioning.

 ## Project Structure